September 25, 2019

 In the case of contact lenses, soft lenses can be more comfortable.
 Additionally, with recent advancements in oxygen transmissibility, soft contacts tend to be the preferred option for patients.

 PMMA material has many uses in the medical industry.
 Although it has become less common, advances in PMMA and similar materials will continue to improve the lives of many.

-To learn more about how material intelligence can improve people’s lives, read: Material Intelligence with Ansys Granta.
-To access medical materials information sources, click here.
+To learn more about how material intelligence can improve people’s lives, view the webinar: Material Intelligence: From Selection to Management.
+Or access medical materials information sources here.

 This blog takes notes from Sean Newham's blog that was previously on the Granta website.